diffpy/diffpy.github.io/products/diffpycmi/cmi_exchange.rst

 =============

-The `CMI Exchange`_ is a collection of community developed scripts, functions, and IPython plugins that make use of the DiffPy.CMI framework.
-If you are new to DiffPy.CMI it is a great place to get started.
-If you've been working with DiffPy.CMI for a while and feel that others would benefit from seeing your code please contribute!
+The `CMI Exchange`_ is a collection of community developed scripts, functions, and IPython plugins that make use of the |diffpycmi|
+framework.
+If you are new to |diffpycmi| it is a great place to get started.
+If you've been working with |diffpycmi| for a while and feel that others would benefit from seeing your code please contribute!

 .. _cmi exchange: https://github.com/diffpy/cmi_exchange#cmi-exchange